Frequently Requested Statistics on Immigrants and Immigration in the United States

-How many apprehensions were there in 2010?
+How many apprehensions are there per year?

-How many people were deported in 2010?
+How many people are deported per year?

-Notes: Removals are the compulsory and confirmed movement of an inadmissible or deportable unauthorized immigrant out of the United States based on an order of removal.
+Notes: Removals (deportations) are the compulsory and confirmed movement of an inadmissible or deportable unauthorized immigrant out of the United States based on an order of removal.
 An unauthorized immigrant who is removed has administrative or criminal consequences placed on subsequent reentry owing to the fact of the removal.
 Returns are the confirmed movement of an inadmissible or deportable unauthorized immigrant out of the United States not based on an order of removal.
 Most of the voluntary departures are of Mexican nationals who have been apprehended by the US Border Patrol and are returned to Mexico.

 The government fiscal year runs from October 1 to September 30.
 All figures for immigration control and enforcement given here are for the government fiscal year.

 How much does the government spend on immigration control and enforcement?